top of page

 Research Security Reimagined - A Better Way to Address Cybersecurity, Privacy, and Ethics Across Disciplines

-As we deliver our Research Data Management (RDM) services to higher education institutions and researchers, we are given a front-row seat to the many challenges of securing research data, facilitating global and inter-disciplinary collaboration, and compliance with regulatory standards.
+As we deliver our Research Data Management (RDM) services to higher education institutions and researchers, we have a front-row seat to the many challenges of securing research data.
+These challenges also include facilitating global and inter-disciplinary collaboration and ensuring compliance with regulatory standards.

-These experiences have offered us a unique perspective and exposure to the cybersecurity, privacy, and compliance issues surrounding research data and has highlighted a critical gap: the need for a unified, flexible, and discipline-sensitive Research Security Office framework.
+Our experiences have given us unique insights into the cybersecurity, privacy, and compliance issues surrounding research data.
+These experiences highlight a critical gap: the need for a unified, flexible, and discipline-sensitive Research Security Office framework.

-Today’s Higher Education research institutions face an increasingly complex landscape shaped by rising cybersecurity threats, stricter data privacy laws, institutional research ethics board expectations, growing concerns about intellectual property protection and foreign interference, in addition to funding body governance.
-Yet, many institutions still approach these challenges in a fragmented way, treating cybersecurity, research ethics, export controls, and privacy compliance in a fragmented manner.
+Today’s higher education research institutions face an increasingly complex landscape.
+Rising cybersecurity threats, stricter data privacy laws, and institutional research ethics board expectations shape this landscape.
+There are also growing concerns about intellectual property protection, foreign interference, along with governance from funding bodies.
+Yet, many institutions still approach these challenges in a fragmented way.
+They treat cybersecurity, research ethics, export controls, and privacy compliance separately.

 The Evolving Research Risk Landscape